How to Find with Hash Map

 intermediate

-method returns an iterator to a key-value pair, meaning an iterator to std::pair<Key, Value>
+The find() method returns an iterator to a key-value pair, meaning an iterator to std::pair<Key, Value>.

 #include <unordered_map> #include <string> #include <iostream> int main() { std::unordered_map<int, std::string> statusCodes{ {200, "Success"}, {404, "This is not the page you're looking for"}, }; auto it = statusCodes.find(200); if (it != statusCodes.end()) { std::cout << it->first << ": " << it->second << "\n"; } else { std::cout << "No such status code.\n"; } it = statusCodes.find(1000); if (it != statusCodes.end()) { std::cout << it->first << ": " << it->second << "\n"; } else { std::cout << "No such status code.\n"; } }